konstantink36/Udacity-Cpp-Snake-Game/README.md

 Feature 9. is implemented in game.cpp line 34 through 47

 Feature 10. is implemented in controller.cpp line 24, renderer.cpp line 104, 132

+Multi Threading:

+Multi threading consists of 3 threads within the game loop.
+Various mutexes and locks are used to protect data which is shared across threads.

+Thread 1 (started in game.cpp, line 36) runs controller.Handleinput.
+This requires a mutex/lock (in controller.cpp line 24) to avoid a data race with thread 2.
+The mutex/lock protects variable Snake::Direction.

+Thread 2 (started in game.cpp, line 39) runs Game Update.

+Thread 3 (started in game.cpp, line 43) runs Renderer.
+This requires a mutex/lock (in renderer.cpp line 104) to avoid a data race with thread 2.